roderickmonk/sudoku-typescript/README.md

     4. The placement value does not already exist in the placement box.

 ### POST /game/set
 /game/set is strictly for testing purposes.
 It allows tests to be composed using canned boards which /game/set then sends to the server.
 The server overwrites any existing board that may already exist with the incoming board.
-To use this endpoint, the user must be signed-in in the usual way.
+To use this endpoint, the user must be signed-in.

 ## Source Code: ./TypeScript